SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/06_using_graphit_files_with_parameters.md

 # Graphit Parameters

-Graphit allows users to define input parameters so any generated document can be executed with different parameters such as LU Instances or fields within LU tables.
+Graphit allows users to define input parameters so any generated document can be executed with different parameters such as LUIs, fields within LU tables or any other specific parameter.
 Graphit can also takes maps objects as input parameters to enable key-value inputs.
 It is also possible to pass a list of arguments as parameters, into which Graphit will be looping through.
 You can then invoke your Graphit file from a web-service (java file) in which the parameters will be parsed as a map object in the graphit execution statement

 ## Parameters setup when running Graphit from the Graphit file editor